openstack-archive/stx-docs/doc/source/installation_guide/duplex.rst

 ^^^^^^^^^^^^^^^^^^^^^

-The recommended minimum requirements for the physical servers where StarlingX Duplex will be deployed, include:
+The recommended minimum requirements for the physical servers where All-In-One Duplex will be deployed, include:

--  ‘Minimum’ Processor:
+-  Minimum Processor:

    -  Typical Hardware Form Factor: